agentrickard/domain/domain_conf/README.txt

 When you enable the module, it will create a {domain_conf} table in your Drupal database.

+For the module to function correctly, you must follow the instructions in INSTALL.txt.

 ----
 2.1   Dependencies

 Domain Conf requires the Domain Access module be installed and active.

+Domain Conf requires a change to your settings.php file, as indicated by the directions in INSTALL.txt

 ----
 2.2   Configuration Options